scarlosteixeira/react-weather/README.md

 React is a great framework, it is easy to use, and it is very flexible.
 Rendering html elements from the code is a great way to integrate TypeScript code that controls the logic of the app, and the html elements that are rendered.

-I made good progress in bootstrap, it still not perfect, but I could implement some responsivity to the app.
+I made good progress in bootstrap, it still not perfect, but I could implement some responsiveness to the app.

 I also made good progress in TypeScript.
 I still have a lot to learn, but I feel more comfortable using it.